RunestoneInteractive/pythonds/_sources/AlgorithmAnalysis/Lists.rst

 could test the time it takes to call an empty function and subtract that from the numbers above.

-Now that we have seen how performance can be measured concretely you can look at :ref:`Table 2 <tbl_listbigo>` to see the Big-O efficiency of all the basic list operations.
+Now that we have seen how performance can be measured concretely, you can look at :ref:`Table 2 <tbl_listbigo>` to see the Big-O efficiency of all the basic list operations.
 After thinking carefully about :ref:`Table 2 <tbl_listbigo>`, you may be wondering about the two different times for ``pop``.
-When ``pop`` is called on the end of the list it takes :math:`O(1)` but when pop is called on the first element in the list or anywhere in the middle it is :math:`O(n)`.
-The reason for this lies in how Python chooses to implement lists.
-When an item is taken from the front of the list, in Python’s implementation, all the other elements in the list are shifted one position closer to the beginning.
+When ``pop`` is called on the end of the list it takes :math:`O(1)`, but when ``pop`` is called on the first element in the list---or anywhere in the middle it---is :math:`O(n)` The reason for this lies in how Python chooses to implement lists.
+When an item is taken from the front of the list, all the other elements in the list are shifted one position closer to the beginning.
 This may seem silly to you now, but if you look at :ref:`Table 2 <tbl_listbigo>` you will see that this implementation also allows the index operation to be :math:`O(1)`.
-This is a tradeoff that the Python implementors thought was a good one.
+This is a tradeoff that the Python designers thought was a good one.